We discuss the following topics in this blog:

 In low coverage areas, more repetitions are essential to transfer data.
-The more repetitions require longer the duty cycles of the IoT modems which in turn increase power consumption, which reduces battery life.
+The more repetitions require longer duty cycles of the IoT modems which in turn increases power consumption, which reduces battery life.
 Frequent repetitions due to network misconfiguration or network implementation also have a similar impact.
-Thus, longer battery life needed to avoid higher cost as battery life is impacted by low coverage.
+Thus, longer battery life is needed to avoid higher cost as battery life is impacted by low coverage.

 For long battery life, operational devices need to be categorized under active, idle and sleep modes w.r.t power consumption.
 Also, device manufacturer needs to comprehend operating conditions better in terms power consumption in various instances, such as remote software update, transmission repetition in extreme coverage, or a device unable to connect to the server.
 Considering such measures are effective to an extent, however, they are not enough to meet IIoT requirements.

 The 3GPP standard stipulates a ‘Power Saving Mode’ to strengthen battery life.
-PSM enables a device to be in deep-sleep mode and switch-off its circuitry when it is not in active state.
+PSM enables a device to be in the deep-sleep mode and switch off its circuitry when it is not in an active state.
 This method is quite effective for IoT which characteristically sleep, except when they need to transfer data as per their trigger schedule like smart meter, environmental devices and so on.